1. Introduction

 Next, how to verify Apple App Attest is explained.
 Since Apple App Attest has a data structure similar to WebAuthn, the validator design follows that of WebAuthn.
 Risk metric evaluation is not supported for now.

-If you are using maven, add the webauthn4j-device-check
+If you are using maven, add the webauthn4j-appattest as a dependency in this way:

 <properties>